 - Joint Meeting: Once the mediator believes that the parents have moved toward a resolution, he or she may suggest a final joint meeting.
 This can allow parents to speak face-to-face and hammer out the finer details of their custody arrangement.

 - Prepare and Sign New Agreement: The mediator will draw up a contract once both parents have made concessions and agreed on a new custody plan.
 The contract will reflect all agreed upon terms and be legally binding when signed.

 Mediation discussions and agreements are confidential.
 As a result, it is a popular alternative dispute resolution tool for celebrity parents who want to avoid having their personal affairs in the limelight.

 Family disputes can be stressful.
 If you need help understanding your rights or options, do not hesitate to contact our Los Angeles family law attorneys for help.
-We offer a free consultation to all new clients.
+We offer a free case evaluation to all new clients.